iamhaker23/blackjack_game/README.md

 # Blackjack Game

-* A text-based game of blackjack.
+* A text-based card game.
-* Play against NPCs or watch the NPCs fight it out.
+* Save/Load, NPCs, tests and benchmarking.
 * University assignment for Programming II course.
 * This program is provided only as a demonstration of my software development experience.